joannaong/wordflow/README.md

+Wordflow
+========================================
 Wordpress workflow that generates a static site
-========================================

 This workflow uses wordpress as a CMS and generates a static site which can be pushed up to S3.